U.S. sees Middle East help fighting IS, Britain cautious after beheading

 "We have countries in this region, countries outside of this region, in addition to the United States, all of whom are prepared to engage in military assistance, in actual strikes if that is what it requires," Kerry said.

-As of Saturday, U.S. fighter jets had conducted 160 air strikes on Islamic State positions in Iraq.
-The United States will present a legal case before expanding them into Syria, U.S. officials said, justifying them largely on the basis of defending Iraq from militants who have taken shelter in neighboring Syria during its three-year civil war.

 Australia became the first country to detail troop numbers and aircraft to fight the militants in Iraq.
-It said it would send a 600-strong force and eight fighter jets to the region but did not intend to operate in Syria.
-[ID:nL3N0RF064]
+It said it would send a 600 strong force and eight fighter jets to the region but did not intend to operate in Syria.

 Russia, at odds with the West over Ukraine, has said any air strikes in Syria would be an act of aggression without the consent of President Bashar al-Assad or an international mandate.